DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 > Note: These instructions will assume the Helm deployment is named `consul`, as specified above.
 If you change this value in your own installations, be sure to update the references to it below.

-Firs, grab `greymatter.yaml` and `greymatter-secrets.yaml` that correspond to the new setup.
+First, grab `greymatter.yaml` and `greymatter-secrets.yaml` that correspond to the new setup.

 ```bash
 wget https://raw.githubusercontent.com/DecipherNow/helm-charts/release-2.0/greymatter.yaml